Treefort Music Fest: 2015

 The festival was critically acclaimed for fostering "a genuine community between festival workers, festival goers and bands," with an emphasis on an electronic music trend (most notably with Emily Wells), although "raw, rootsy, reverb-drenched, dreamy, dramatic and other descriptors for guitar music" were in abundance.
 More generally, its ethos was that of a "manageable experience devoid of douche bags and marketing companies infiltrating every crevice of the event."
 Furthermore, "For a fourth year festival, Treefort is pretty mature.
 Over a five-day stretch, some 400 bands play about a dozen venues throughout downtown Boise, from impromptu outdoor stages to small clubs and arcades.
 The lineup is strong, the organization is admirable and, perhaps most importantly, the city loves to play host.
 The result is a fishbowl scenario wherein bands and fans are constantly running into each other, exchanging remarks, ideas, cigarettes and contact info in Idaho’s delightfully compact capitol...
 When Treefort assembles, the entire city puts on the festival wristband."
 More generally the festival was also characterized for having demonstrating Boise's potential "to nurture the convergence of the big, bright, sprawling, conservative, mountain, desert west and the dark, creative, lush, liberal, urban centers of the Pacific Northwest."
 While the number of attendees has increased annually, the percentage of out-of-towners remains steady at roughly 25%, and baristas’ tip averages doubled.

-In October it was announced that the 2015 festival had broke even, and that Treefort had in the summer become a Benefit Corporation (B Corp), the only music festival in the U.S. with that status.
+In October it was announced that the 2015 festival had broken even, and that Treefort had in the summer become a Benefit Corporation (B Corp), the only music festival in the U.S. with that status.
 "We have often stated that we are a 'for profit entity ran like a non-profit' because we have always been a values-based project, driven by a purpose much more than the lure of profit.
 In the summer of 2014, we were presented with a legal option for which we could best represent who we are as a festival, as community members and as a business -- the Treefort Leadership Team officially formed Treefort, LLC and began seeking B Corp certification to lock in and protect the legacy principles the festival was founded upon."